AnyLog-co/documentation/cli.md

 on a target node or nodes.
 Note: **run client** means that the command is issued by a node that serves as a client to the network.
 The command output from the target nodes is returned and displayed on the node from which the command was issued.
+Target nodes can be specified in different ways:
+* By their IP and Port.
+* By a lookup from the metadata.
+* By referencing the database and table supported by the nodes.

 Examples:
 A command issued on the local node:
 ```anylog